-The Nominating Committee consists of four directors who are "independent" as defined by SEC regulations and the listing standards of the AMEX.
-The Nominating Committee held three meetings in 2004.
-Its members are Albert H. Elfner, III (Chairman), Eben S. Moulton, M. Brian O'Shaughnessy, and Charles H. Tenney III.
-The responsibilities of the Nominating Committee are to coordinate suggestions or searches for potential nominees for Board members, to review and evaluate qualifications of potential Board members, to recommend to the Board of Directors nominees for vacancies occurring from time to time on the Board of Directors, and the annual review Board member performance prior to recommendation for nomination to stand for election to an additional term.
+The Nominating Committee consists of three directors who are "independent" as defined by SEC regulations and the listing standards of the AMEX.
+The Nominating Committee held one meeting in 2005.
+Its members are David P. Brownell, Albert H. Elfner, III (chairman), and M. Brian O'Shaughnessy.
+The responsibilities of the Nominating Committee are to coordinate suggestions or searches for potential nominees for Board members, to review and evaluate qualifications of potential Board members, to recommend to the Board of Directors nominees for vacancies occurring from time to time on the Board of Directors, and the annual review of Board member performance prior to recommendation for nomination to stand for election to an additional term.